GearUP Booster

 • Launch your game and observe if there’s an improvement in ping.

+Part 5.
 Is GearUP Booster Safe?

 Yes, GearUP Booster is designed solely for optimizing your gaming network.
 It doesn't affect non-gaming software and websites, complies with gaming regulations, and poses no risk of account violations or privacy breaches.
 You can confidently enjoy a smoother and faster gaming experience.